nicklutsko/nicklutsko.github.io/_posts/2018-10-10-Understanding-the-Regional-Pattern-of-Surface-Warming.md

 <img src="http://nicklutsko.github.io/notes/images/Xie_et_al_warming.png" alt="Xie et al. Fig 1" style="position:absolute; left:250px; width:310px;height:392px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

-Hatching indicates that the changes aren't robust across models, in the sense that the multimodel mean change is less than the natural variability.
+Hatching indicates where the changes aren't robust across models, in the sense that the multimodel mean change is less than the natural variability.
 Clearly, there's a big difference between panel a, which doesn't have any hatching, and panel b, which has a lot of hatching.
 The pattern of warming is also pretty robust across emission scenarios and assumptions about climate sensitivity.

 Looking at panel a, some large-scale features stand out:
 <ul>